 Use the search bar at the top of the page to find plugins based on the features you need.

 Every plugin has tags.
 These tags group together plugins with similar features.
 Searching by tag will help you narrow down your results.

-CodeCanyon is an online marketplace for paid-for WordPress plugins.
+CodeCanyon is an online marketplace.

 These plugins are ALL paid for, not free.
 Skip to Search Engines if you aren’t ready to buy a plugin yet.

 Start your search by selecting the WordPress category.
 Use the category filters combined with the search bar form to filter your results.

 Tip: Sort by “Best Sellers” to see the most purchased plugins.
 These plugins have already been reviewed by other website owners.

 [Video: How to search for plugins on CodeCanyon]